 Call your doctor at once if you have: a cough, shortness of breath, vision changes, muscle pain or weakness, stomach pain, diarrhea, blood in your stools, little or no urinating, bruising or bleeding, dark urine, yellowing of your skin or eyes, frequent headaches, dizziness, confusion, increased thirst or urination, skin problems, numbness or tingling, feeling cold, or weight gain or loss.

 A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 Nivolumab can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 Eye problems have happened with nivolumab.
 Some types of eye problems may need to be treated right away to lower the chance of long-lasting eyesight loss.
 Call your doctor right away if you have any changes in eyesight, eye pain, or very bad eye irritation.

 A certain brain problem has happened with nivolumab.
 Rarely, this has been deadly.
 Call your doctor right away if you are confused, sleepy, very tired or weak, or have a fever, hallucinations, memory problems, seizures, stiff neck, or very bad headache.

 Before taking this medicine

-To make sure nivolumab is safe for you, tell your doctor if you have ever had:
+To make sure nivolumab is safe for you, tell your doctor if you have:

 an organ transplant, or a stem cell transplant from a donor.